Enhancing Reasoning Skills in Small Persian Medical Language Models Can Outperform Large-Scale Data Training: Results

 In this section, we compare the newly developed gaokerena-R model with its predecessor, gaokerena-V. While gaokerena-V was trained on a large medical corpus and demonstrates strong factual knowledge and retrieval capabilities, gaokerena-R was specifically designed to enhance medical reasoning.
 Owing to its reasoning-focused training pipeline, gaokerena-R was trained on a substantially smaller dataset, resulting in slightly reduced coverage of general medical knowledge.
 However, this trade-off enabled it to develop deeper reasoning competence, allowing it to perform better on tasks requiring multi-step inference and logical consistency.

 In the final evaluation, we compared the performance of gaokerena-V under direct (straight) prompting with that of gaokerena-R when provided with Chain-of-Thought (CoT) prompts.
-The results highlight that gaokerena-R, despite its smaller scale and limited training data, achieves superior reasoning performance through structured reasoning guidance, demonstrating the effectiveness of reasoning-centered optimization over pure data scaling.
+The results highlight that gaokerena-R, despite its smaller scale and limited training data, achieves superior reasoning performance through structured reasoning guidance, demonstrating the effectiveness of reasoning-centered optimization over pure data scaling. \footnote{You can see some examples that show the enhancements in the Gaokerena-R model at github.com/Mehrdadghassabi/Gaokerena-R/tree/main/assets/examples}